• Skip to main content

 Sorrel Drink goes by many names depending on what country you are from.
 In Nigeria, it is known as Zobo drink (or Zoborodo), in Ghana, Sobolo, and in Jamaica, Agua de Jamaica.
 In Senegal, it is the national drink and is known as Bissap.

-I love this drink because it is cheap and so easy to make, and it is so satisfying.
+I love zobo drink because it is cheap, easy to make, and so satisfying.
 You know that feeling you get when you drink a cold soda on a hot day?
 Sorrel drink has all the effects except it is also very healthy and nutritious.
+It also helps prevent cravings and late-night snacking since it is so satisfying and only contains 3 calories per cup.

 Sorrel drink contains powerful nutrients that have amazing health benefits.
 It is an excellent source of vitamin C and contains roughly 80% of the daily recommended allowance.